simone-mangiante/udacity-deepreinforcementlearning-collabcompete/Report.md

 - Learning rate of the critic: `0.001`
 - Weight decay: `0`

-After trying some different values, I decided to keep them as set by the DDPG agent explained in the lesson.

-I did not introduce a gradient clipping like suggested in the project introduction because it did not yield any improvement during training.
+I used an implementation of Ornstein-Uhlenbeck Noise from a previous project (derived from [here](https://github.com/floodsung/DDPG/blob/master/ou_noise.py)) with decay to favour exploitation over exploration as the training progresses.
+I also set gradient clipping to 1.

+The size of the hidden layers in the actor and critic models seemed very important because the agents could not learn with smaller fully connected layers.
+No weight decay and a relatively high `tau` (compared to the paper) played a significant role in making the multi-agent setup learn properly.

 ## Results
 By using the same actor to train both players I managed to get results relatively faster than expected.
-The environment was solved in 140 episodes, although the multi-agent setup shows instability and the DPPG agent sometimes takes longer or does not learn anything at all.
+The environment was solved in 521 episodes, although the multi-agent setup shows instability and the DPPG agent sometimes takes longer or does not learn anything at all.
 Below is the plot of scores in training episodes.

 ![](test.png)

-Scores of 3 runs using the fully trained model: `[39.17849912429229, 38.85649913148954, 39.13799912519753]`
+Scores of 3 runs using the fully trained model: `[1.4000000208616257, 0.9000000134110451, 0.10000000149011612]`

 ## Future work
 Plans for improving my results include:
-- implement suggestions from the project introduction, like being less aggressive in updates per step
-- improve the actor and critic networks by adding batch normalisation or changing the architecture
+- implement batch normalisation as suggested by other papers
+- run multiple learning loops for the same sample experience: it may improve the overall score and make learning even faster
 - try out different algorithms like PPO